The Anacrusis illustrates just how ingenious Left 4 Dead really was

 The Anacrusis lacks many of the things I usually point to when describing what makes a shooter fun.
-A recent patch made its plasma rifle less of a pew pew pew gun and more of a thump thump gun, and a bit of bass does go a long way toward making the weapon feel less toy-like, but its animations and behaviors are still stiff and simple, as if it's a UI element rather than an object.
-And despite some recent animation improvements, the alien enemies can also come across like holograms that don't truly inhabit the space or feel the impacts of sizzling plasma bolts.
-I do like that sometimes they're inexplicably launched vertically on death—a little excitement!—but the frequency of spontaneous ragdoll lift-offs was sadly reduced by a recent patch.
+A recent patch made its plasma rifle less of a pew pew pew gun and more of a thump thump gun, and a bit of bass does go a long way toward making the weapon feel less toy-like, but its behaviors remain stiff and simple, as if it's a UI element rather than an object.
+And despite some recent animation improvements, the alien enemies can come across like holograms that don't truly inhabit the space or feel the impacts of sizzling plasma bolts.
+I do like that sometimes they're inexplicably launched vertically on death, but the frequency of spontaneous ragdoll lift-offs was sadly reduced by a recent patch.

 I respect that The Anacrusis has chosen to be a co-op game above all else.
 Even in this early state, it has good built-in voice chat and crossplay.
 In one session a couple weeks ago, I had fun chatting with a rare player who was using their mic, although we were competing with the hilariously incessant character barks.
 Here's an actual transcription of 23 seconds in the game: Got the canister!
 I'm gonna have to drop this thing!
 I'm dropping it!
 Grabbed it!
 Brute!
 Brute!
 Gooper!
 Spawner!
 Goo!
 Dropping the canister!